nrayburn-tech/nvmc/README.md

 1. Download the latest release for your system from https://github.com/nrayburn-tech/nvmc/releases.
 2. Unzip the downloaded file.
 3. Add the included `nvmc` executable to your system PATH.
+4. Add the Node.js symlink to your path, the default location is `~/.nvmc/nodejs/bin`.

 ### Uninstall